nleanba/typst-marginalia/lib.typ

 }

 /// #internal[Mostly internal.]
-/// Returns a dictionary with the keys `far`, `width`, `sep` containing the resepctive widths of the
+/// Returns a dictionary with the keys `far`, `width`, `sep` containing the respective widths of the
 /// left margin on the current page.
 (On both even and odd pages.)
 ///
 /// Requires context.